DreamPoland/dream-command/README.md

     // input: /executor broadcast <message>
     //
     // long message can be stored in array by using @Args annotation
-    // can be setup by min and max values.
+    // can be setup by min and max values inside annotation.
     //
     // also @Args array-value can be transformed to every object
     // by registering array-transformer class in command-provider